BACKYARD ASTRONOMY FROM PALMERSTON NORTH

 HELIX NEBULA

-ETA CARINAE NEBULA
+ETA CARINAE NEBULA REGION

 Close to the Eta Carinae region are several deep sky treasures.
 The Banana Nebula (NGC3199) and Whirling Dervish Nebula (NGC3247) are only a few degrees away, and just over one degree from each other.
 In a wide-field telescope both these nebulae can be seen at once.